igorbonadio/toy_compiler/README.md

 x = if (a == b): 1 else: 2 # => x == 2
 ```

-There is also a thin® way to define IFs: _under construction_
+There is also a thin® way to define IFs:

 ```python
 if (a == b):